 One of the important parts of the game is building a prosperous medieval city.

 Houses you build attract migrants and provide your citizens with a place to live.
 Almost every building needs a certain amount of workers, so you need to make sure you have enough houses and population to keep up with your growing economy.

 You need to supply your people with food and luxuries.
 If all the needs of a house are satisfied it evolves to a more advanced house, which has higher capacity, pays higher taxes, but needs even more resources to evolve further.

-There are 7 types of food (apples, turnips, fish, eggs, cheese, wurst and bread) each having its own nutrition value and 3 types of luxury resources (cider, furniture and pillows).
-Yes, pillow is a luxury resource.
+There are 8 types of food (apples, turnips, fish, honey, eggs, cheese, wurst and bread) each having its own nutrition value, 4 types of alcohol (cider, beer, wine and mead) and 4 types of luxury resources (furniture, boots, clothes, and pillows).
+Yes, pillows is a luxury resource.

 The game has a lot of resource types and this number will only increase.